Left Continue shopping

 The Biggest Lawsuit Against Talc

-Just last week 3 law firms (Simmons Hanly Conroy LLC, Abtahi Law Group LLC, and McGowan, Hood & Felder LLC) came together to launch the biggest lawsuit on major brands and retailers like Walmart, CVS, Target and of course the infamous Johnson & Johnson brands.
-See full list below*
+You’d think that in today’s world, major companies wouldn’t be knowingly putting consumers at risk—but unfortunately, history is repeating itself.
+Recently, three law firms—Simmons Hanly Conroy LLC, Abtahi Law Group LLC, and McGowan, Hood & Felder LLC—joined forces to launch the biggest lawsuit yet against major brands and retailers like Walmart, CVS, Target, and Johnson & Johnson.

 Leave a comment